-The purpose of site investigation is to get clear information about the soil and hydrological conditions at the site.
+Soil investigation and soil explorations are conducted for the purpose of site investigation to get clear information about the soil properties and hydrological conditions at the site.

-It means the inspection of the site and study of topography to get a proper information about the soil and ground water condition.
+Site reconnaissance is the inspection of the site and study of topography to get a proper information about the soil and groundwater condition.

 The purpose of site exploration is to get detailed information about

 - Order of occurrences and extent of soil and rock strata.